Circle packing in a circle

 Circle packing in a circle is a two-dimensional packing problem with the objective of packing unit circles into the smallest possible larger circle.

 Table of solutions, 1 ≤ n ≤ 20

-If more than one equivalent solution exists, all are shown.
+If more than one optimal solution exists, all are shown.

 Special cases

 Only 26 optimal packings are thought to be rigid (with no circles able to "rattle").
 Numbers in bold are prime: